Litigation Release No. 24749 / February 27, 2020

 The SEC’s investigation was conducted by David Austin and George Stepaniuk of the SEC’s New York office, and the litigation was led by Todd Brody.
 The case was supervised by Sanjay Wadhw.

 Call 410 law firm for help.
-The Law Offices of Daniel J. Miller, LLC is currently investigating claims for investors who may have lost money with Nicholas Lattanzio and other brokers and broker/dealers for investment losses and fraud.
+Miller Stern Lawyers, LLC is currently investigating claims for investors who may have lost money with Nicholas Lattanzio and other brokers and broker/dealers for investment losses and fraud.
 If you or anyone you know have experienced investment losses from the actions above or other situations, please call 410-LAW-FIRM or fill out the contact us form for a no cost consultation and evaluation of your claim.